aysekelleci/car-rental-platform/README.md

 ### Rent Price logic:
 - Each car has its own daily price, with a default value of $50.
 The total fee is calculated by multiplying the rental duration (days) by the car’s daily price.
-* A special discount is applied for first-time renters to encourage new users.
+* A special discount is applied for first-time renters to encourage new users (10%).
 + Additional loyalty discounts are applied for every 5th and 10th rental, rewarding frequent customers.

 ### Car filter logic: